-- Pan the display and pick horizons/markers on the seismics/well. - Set the color properties (change/clip the colour and its range) of the seismic data. - • Seed Mode: Start 3D/2D horizon picking on the displayed seismic data. - Set the well properties, e.g. select logs for a well, fill logs with colours, display stratigraphic column, or add more log panels. - Launch the seismic-well tie module of OpendTect.
+- Pan the display and pick horizons/markers on the seismics/well. - Set the color properties (change/clip the colour and its range) of the seismic data. - • Seed Mode: Start 3D/2D horizon picking on the displayed seismic data. - A Set the well properties, e.g. select logs for a well, fill logs with colours, display stratigraphic column, or add more log panels. - A Launch the seismic-well tie module of OpendTect.
 Please press F1 key and browse to section 6.4 for further details. - Pick Markers: Pick new/modify well markers in the displayed wells. - Manage Stratigraphy Launch the stratigraphy management window of OpendTect.

-- Snapshot tool: Grab an image of the correlation panel. - Help documentation on Well Correlation Panel. - #HorizonCube Slider: Active when the HorizonCube has already been displayed in the panel. - Create various displays: wells on top of seismic, wells as separate panel, equidistant wells correlation. - Correlate markers by drawing a marker connection. - Re-sets the zoom of the display to a default preview i.e. entire seismic transect is shown. - Associated with the zoom (in/out) sliders.
+- Snapshot tool: Grab an image of the correlation panel. - I Help documentation on Well Correlation Panel. - HorizonCube Slider: Active when the HorizonCube has already been displayed in the panel. - View Wells & Seismics Toggle WCP view e.g. Display wells only, seismic only seismic and well together. - Create various displays: wells on top of seismic, wells as separate panel, equidistant wells correlation. - M Correlate markers by drawing a marker connection. - Re-sets the zoom of the display to a default preview i.e. entire seismic transect is shown. - Keep zoom ratio Associated with the zoom (in/out) sliders.
 It is checked by default to keep the vertical and the horizontal ratio equal while either slider (vertical/horizontal) is moved to zoom/unzoom the display.